LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

-The PSM program expects three basic things from the internship experience.
+The PSM program expects three basic things from you in part of the internship experience.
 First, we expect students to spend ~440 hours on their internship.
 More than the required hours is accepted, but less can be problematic.
-You can complete more than one internship if the full hours cannot be completed in one place.
+You can complete more than one internship if the total hours required cannot be completed in one internship.
 Second, we expect students to gain practical experience in their discipline.
 This means you should perform meaningful work within your discipline and have an opportunity to develop your technical skills, preferably under the mentorship of someone at the internship site.
 Third, we expect students to be exposed to the business and professional side of the workplace.
 This means that you should have an opportunity to develop your professional skills - teamwork, communication, leadership, ethics, etc. - under the mentorship of someone at the internship site.

 Please fill out the PSM Internship Management System Form.
 The form is brief and simple and will be used in the program evaluation and assessment.
-Once filled out it will be sent to your program coordinator and site supervisor for final approval.
+Once completed, it should be sent to your program coordinator and site supervisor for final approval.